 Interscholastic Moot Court Competitions

-The Interscholastic Moot Court Board at Seton Hall School of Law is an organization dedicated to competing in Appellate Moot Court competitions throughout the country.
-Comprised of approximately thirty students, Board members engage in competitions ranging from criminal law to family law, internet law to constitutional law, and entertainment law to civil rights law.
+The Interscholastic Moot Court Board at Seton Hall School of Law is an organization dedicated to competing in appellate moot court competitions throughout the country.
+Board members engage in competitions on various legal topics such as criminal law, family law, internet law, constitutional law, entertainment law, and civil rights.
 Each Board member competes in one competition per year, with a few students competing in one each semester depending on their success.
 The Board is an excellent way to improve both writing and oral advocacy skills.

 Eligibility: Open to all law students in good standing who have completed at least one semester of law school.